Recommended Packages for New Users #

 Looks #

-Install all the official Regolith looks:
+Install all of the official Regolith looks:

 sudo apt install regolith-look-*